borisdev/resume/resume.md

   performance was sufficient, and lastly, narrowed the focus of the labeling effort from eleven to two classifiers.
 In addition, we identified two culprits of bad quality labeling, 1) convoluted annotation guidelines and 2) missing pre-processing noise filters.
-- I asked the data scientist to take the lead in the explanation of complex concepts to the rest of the team to help justify our changes.
+- Periodically, I asked the data scientist to take the lead in explaining complex concepts to the rest of the team, including  executives.
-- I wrote him a stellar performance review.
+- I wrote him a stellar performance review, which highlighted his capacity to articulate complex concepts to executives.
-- I acted decisively to pause the human annotation process until after we made the required fixes.

 I managed the offshore annotators.